biomedicalinformaticsgroup/cadmus/README.md

 The function can also receive optional parameters.

-When running, on top of the live output, you can see when your result was last saved in case of failure.
+When running, on the top of the live output, you can see when your result was last saved in case of failure.

 1. The start parameter tells the function at which service we were at before failure